Electroweak Supersymmetry around the Electroweak Scale: Low Energy Supersymmetry Phenomenology

 First, let us discuss the Scenario I. To scan the viable parameter spaces in the $M_{1/2}-m_0$ plane, we consider the universal trilinear soft $A$ term $A_0$, and we choose $\tan\beta =13$ and $A_0=-4000$~GeV.
 We present the viable parameter space in Scenarios IA and IB respectively in Fig.~\ref{fig-SIA1} and Fig.~\ref{fig-SIB1}.
 We emphasize again that the viable parameter spaces with Higgs boson mass larger than 127~GeV in all the figures are still fine because we can choose the smaller value for top quark mass within its uncertainty.
 It is easy to understand that Scenario IB has larger viable parameter spaces since the Higgs scalar masses are hidden variables in Fig.~\ref{fig-SIB1}.
 Interestingly, in Scenario IA, we find the narrow viable range for $m_0$, which is about from 410~GeV to 440~GeV.
 This narrow $m_0$ range is obtained in the electroweak supersymmetry since the observed dark matter relic density is realized from the LSP neutralino-stau coannihilations.
 Moreover, we present the benchmark points in Tables~\ref{tab:SIA1} and \ref{tab:SIB1} for Scenarios IA and IB, respectively.
 In these benchmark points, the squarks, gluinos, and Higgsinos are heavy while the sleptons, bino and winos are light.
 Thus, the electroweak supersymmetry is realized.
 Similar results are held for all the following benchmark points in this paper.
 In particular, the LSP neutralino has $99.99\%$ bino component due to the heavy Higgsinos.
 However, the deviations of $(g_{\mu}-2)/2$ from the central value are about 2.88$\sigma$ and 2.63$\sigma$ for the benchmark points respectively in Tables~\ref{tab:SIA1} and \ref{tab:SIB1}.
+To be concrete, we would like to compare the particle spectra in the electroweak supersymmetry and the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}.
+In the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}, the ratios between the squark masses and slepton masses in the first two generations are usually about 3 or smaller, and the mass relation among the bino ${\widetilde B}$, wino (${\widetilde W}$) and gluino ${\tilde g}$ at low energy is $m_{\widetilde B} : m_{\widetilde W} : m_{\tilde g} \simeq 1:2:6$.
+In the benchmark points for Scenario IA and IB, the ratios between the squark masses and slepton masses are respectively about 5 and 6, and the gaugino mass relation is $m_{\widetilde B} : m_{\widetilde W} : m_{\tilde g} \simeq 1:2.3:21$.
+Therefore, the ratios between the squark masses and slepton masses and the ratios between the gluino mass and the bino/wino masses in electroweak supersymmetry are larger than those in the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}.

 ~~~

 ~~~

 ~~~